AGhosh-2004/Delta-demo/README.md

 # Delta-demo
-this is a demo for girhub.
+this is a demo for girhub..